linked in pixel

 • Stress fractures

-Ochsner Health offers the following treatments for foot and ankle conditions:
+Ochsner Health provides a variety of treatments for foot and ankle conditions:

-• Ankle joint arthroscopy is often used in the early stages of arthritis flare-ups.
-An arthroscopy is performed by using tiny instruments and cameras to inspect the ankle joint for damage or inflammation.
-If damage or inflammation is found, it is removed, and the joint surface is cleaned.
+• Ankle joint arthroscopy: This procedure is often used in the early stages of arthritis flare-ups.
+Surgeons use small instruments and cameras to examine the ankle joint for damage or inflammation.
+If issues are found, they are removed, and the joint surface is cleaned.

-• Total ankle replacement is similar to the more commonly known hip or knee replacement in which the surgeon uses an implant to replace the damaged joint.
-Because the Wright Medical Inbone implant for total ankle replacement is less invasive, more of the surrounding bone is preserved.
-Mobility is improved and pain relieved, as well as the stress being reduced on adjacent joints.
+• Total ankle replacement: Similar to hip or knee replacements, this procedure involves the use of an implant to replace a damaged ankle joint.
+The Wright Medical Inbone implant is less invasive, preserving more of the surrounding bone.
+This approach improves mobility, reduces pain, and lessens stress on nearby joints.

 Patient referrals, transfers and consults are critically important.